-La Marseillaise (Meaning: from Marseille) is the French national anthem.
+La Marseillaise is the national anthem of France.
 The Marseillaise’s lyrics are call to arms to unite the French citizenry against the monarchy: “Allons enfants de la Patrie, Le jour de gloire est arrivé !”
 (Arise, children of the fatherland; The day of glory has arrived.).
 This post explores both the meaning, vocabulary and grammar of the French lyrics.

 La Marseillaise was first written 1792 by Claude Joseph Rouget de Lisle and was originally called Chant de guerre pour l’Armée du Rhin or “War Song for the Army of the Rhine”.